Olical/oli.me.uk/source/_posts/2013-07-12-tuples-in-javascript.markdown

 }
 ```

-By calling `new Typle(...)` you can now define a tuple that creates an internal storage array of the appropriate length.
+By calling `new Tuple(...)` you can now define a tuple that creates an internal storage array of the appropriate length.
 Now we need a function that sets those values, that function also needs to be called from the constructor.

 ```javascript
 function Tuple(/* values */) {